x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/connect-voice-mail-system/change-audio-codec.md

 5. Click **Save**.

-### Use the Shell to change the audio codec on a Unified Messaging dial plan
+### Use Exchange Online PowerShell to change the audio codec on a Unified Messaging dial plan

 This example sets the audio codec on a UM dial plan named `MyUMDialPlan` to G.711.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -AudioCodec G711
 ```

 This example sets the audio codec on a UM dial plan named `MyUMDialPlan` to WMA.

 ```
 Set-UMDialPlan -Identity MyUMDialPlan -AudioCodec Wma